A Ass Pocket of Whiskey

-A Ass Pocket of Whiskey is the seventh studio album by the American Mississippi Hill Country Bluesman R.L.
-Burnside and the American punk blues band Jon Spencer Blues Explosion, released on Matador Records on 18 June 1996.
+A Ass Pocket of Whiskey is the seventh studio album by the American hill country blues musician R. L. Burnside, recorded in conjunction with the Jon Spencer Blues Explosion.
+It was released on June 18, 1996, through Matador Records.
 Unusually, The Penguin Guide to Blues Recordings gave the album two contrasting ratings, indicating divided critical opinion.

 Track listing

 All songs by R.L.
 Burnside, Jon Spencer, Judah Bauer and Russell Simins (except where otherwise noted).